d12frosted/elpa-mirror/gnu/denote-readme.txt

         with arguments `TITLE', `DATE', `KEYWORDS', `ID' ([Change the front matter format])

+  Variable `denote-org-link-format'
+        Format of Org link to note.
+The value is passed to `format' with `IDENTIFIER' and `TITLE' arguments, in this order.
+Also see `denote-org-link-in-context-regexp'.

+  Variable `denote-md-link-format'
+        Format of Markdown link to note.
+The `%N$s' notation used in the default value is for `format' as the supplied arguments are `IDENTIFIER' and `TITLE', in this order.
+Also see `denote-md-link-in-context-regexp'.

+  Variable `denote-id-only-link-format'
+        Format of identifier-only link to note.
+The value is passed to `format' with `IDENTIFIER' as its sole argument.
+Also see `denote-id-only-link-in-context-regexp'.

+  Variable `denote-org-link-in-context-regexp'
+        Regexp to match an Org link in its context.
+The format of such links is `denote-org-link-format'.

+  Variable `denote-md-link-in-context-regexp'
+        Regexp to match an Markdown link in its context.
+The format of such links is `denote-md-link-format'.

+  Variable `denote-id-only-link-in-context-regexp'
+        Regexp to match an identifier-only link in its context.
+The format of such links is `denote-id-only-link-format'.

   Function `denote-surround-with-quotes'
         Surround string `S' with quotes.
 This can be used in `denote-file-types' to format front mattter.

+  Function `denote-date-org-timestamp'
+        Format `DATE' using the Org inactive timestamp notation.

+  Function `denote-date-rfc3339'
+        Format `DATE' using the RFC3339 specification.

+  Function `denote-date-iso-8601'
+        Format `DATE' according to ISO 8601 standard.

   Function `denote-trim-whitespace'
         Trim whitespace around string `S'.
 This can be used in